ChrisForti/musical-tracker-api/README.md

 - See API documentation in `DOCS/v2-api-endpoints.md`
 - All upload endpoints require authentication
 - Images return signed URLs valid for 24 hours

+## License

+**⚠️ NON-COMMERCIAL USE ONLY**

+This project is licensed under a custom license that **prohibits commercial use** without explicit permission.

+- ✅ **Allowed**: Personal use, education, research, open source contributions
+- ❌ **Prohibited**: Commercial use, selling, monetization, proprietary applications

+For commercial licensing inquiries, please contact the repository owner.

+See the [LICENSE](LICENSE) file for full details.